zerebos/BDPluginLibrary/DOCS.md

 #### Using Library Plugin

 To build all plugins in `plugins` folder, run `npm run build_plugin`.
-(Note: this will automatically ignore the `0PluginLibrary` plugin).
 To build a single plugin run `npm run build_plugin PluginName`.
 This will yield `PluginName.plugin.js` in the `releases` folder with the same meta as outlined in the template.
 The resulting file will automatically check if the plugin library exists, and alert the user if it does not giving them a link to download it.

 #### Using Remote Library

 To build all plugins in `plugins` folder, run `npm run build_plugin_remote`.
-(Note: this will automatically ignore the `0PluginLibrary` plugin).
 To build a single plugin run `npm run build_plugin_remote PluginName`.
 This will yield `PluginName.plugin.js` in the `releases` folder with the same meta as outlined in the template.
 The resulting file will automatically load the library from a remote source (on this repo) if it is not found.

 #### Building Library Into Plugins (larger file sizes)